THE TIP OF THE ICEBERG

-By Julius (Jay) Wachtel.
+For Police Issues by Julius (Jay) Wachtel.
 Randolph Arledge left prison in February 2013, finally a free man.
 He had been doing 99 years for allegedly stabbing a Texas woman to death.
 At the time of his conviction, in 1984, he and two criminal buds were in a Tennessee prison, doing time for armed robbery.
 They testified that Arledge admitted killing the woman.
 One, who later recanted, said that prosecutors promised them reduced sentences on the robbery for testifying.

 Arledge was transferred to Texas in 1998 to start serving his time.
 Lawyers from the Innocence Project eventually stepped in.
 In 2011 advanced techniques conclusively tied DNA from the murder to a known violent criminal.
 Prosecutors endorsed Arledge’s exoneration and police are currently seeking the new suspect.

 Click here for the complete collection of wrongful conviction essays